 Enthusiasm for technology, creating great online experiences and working as part of a team are a must.

-Apprentices can start this Apprenticeship at any time of year.
+You can start this apprenticeship at any time of year.

 |Course Title||Junior Content Producer Apprenticeship Level 3|

-You need GCSE grade 4 or above in Maths and English and an interest/experience content production.
-You will complete an initial assessment in Maths and English and attend an interview.
+You need GCSE grade 4 (C) or above in maths and English and an interest/experience content production.
+You will complete an initial assessment in maths and English and attend an interview.
 You will also need a suitable employer able and willing to support you during your Apprenticeship programme.

 An apprenticeship has been the best option for me since I benefit from working in the industry as well as gaining a qualification.
 College days give me time to work on my assignments and explore features in the software I haven’t covered at work.
 During the rest of the week, I develop client relationships which help build my confidence and improve my ability to express ideas.

 Add to Shortlist